wp-plugins/onlywire-bookmark-share-button/readme.txt

 2. After you create your account on OnlyWire.com, you can set up your preferred social network sites.
 The next time you submit a post, OnlyWire will auto-submit your content to all of your sites simultaneously.
 Any sites that require extra steps (such as captcha) are completed via a process we call "Finalization".
 This is a streamlined process in which you can submit all of your captcha responses in one page.

 == Changelog ==

+= 1.1 =
+* The URL submitted to OnlyWire is now the full permalink

 = 1.0 =
 * Repaired missing readme file and version